 Easy Mushroom Ravioli with Brown Butter and Crispy Sage

-Making this magical dressing is quick and easy, but it still needs your undivided attention.
-After all, there’s a fine line of just a few seconds between brown butter and burnt butter.
+Browning butter is quick and easy, but it needs your undivided attention.
+After all, there’s a fine line between brown butter and burnt butter.

 - Ready-to-use mushroom ravioli (can be found in the refrigerated section of your grocery store with the fresh pastas)